 “There’s not a lot of context around the earnings right now, so people make the conclusion one way or the other and it may not be right,” he said in an interview.
 “The uncertainty breeds a sense of fear and people automatically sell.”

 Public companies can file their documents with the Securities and Exchange Commission directly through a website called EdgarLink Online.
 They have to request access codes to use the site, including a Central Index Key, or CIK, from the agency.
 CIKs are used on the SEC’s computer systems to identify corporations and individuals who have filed disclosure documents.

 Instead of filing themselves, some corporations use agents to submit documents on their behalf -- in part because the process can be complicated.
-The SEC requires public companies to submit documents created with HTML software, which has more stringent technical requirements than other formats, such as Microsoft’s Word software or Adobe Systems Inc. (ADBE)’s PDF.
+The SEC requires public companies to submit documents created with HTML software, which has more stringent technical requirements than other formats, such as Microsoft’s Word software or Adobe Systems Inc. (ADBE:US)’s PDF.